rreed24/Exploring-Factors-That-Affect-Infant-Mortality/README.md

 (Insert regression data)
 ## Cluster Analysis
 <img width="558" alt="Cluster" src="https://user-images.githubusercontent.com/60996310/77718568-9fde4b80-6fb9-11ea-8c5b-3c6f5b3ab8cd.png">
-### Key

-Group 1 (blue): low teen birth rate, high % of birth at term, high satisfactory birth weight, high prenatal care, low healthy food index, high life expectancy, relatively low infant mortality
+*Group 1 (blue): low teen birth rate, high % of birth at term, high satisfactory birth weight, high prenatal care, low healthy food index, high life expectancy, relatively low infant mortality
 Group 2 (orange): average teen birth rate, average % of birth at term, average satisfactory birth weight, average prenatal care, relatively low healthy food index, average life expectancy, relatively high infant mortality
 Group 3 (yellow): high teen birth rate, high % of birth at term, average satisfactory birth weight, average prenatal care, high healthy food index, relatively high life expectancy, low infant mortality
-Group 4 (green): relatively high teen birth rate, low % of birth at term, low satisfactory birth weight, low prenatal care, relatively low healthy food index, low life expectancy, higher infant mortality
+Group 4 (green): relatively high teen birth rate, low % of birth at term, low satisfactory birth weight, low prenatal care, relatively low healthy food index, low life expectancy, higher infant mortality*

 Baltimore’s IMR mirrors the troubling statistic that neonatal mortalities (infant mortality within the first 28 days) is highest among infants with Black mothers (Kamal et. al, 2019).
 Although there is a limited number of CSAs within this dataset, the “Black Butterfly” and "White L" can be seen in our cluster analysis.
+## Data Interpretation
+In our **trendline** data, we saw that IMR gradually decreased (most rapidly from 2013-2015) in the 5 year period as the average percentage of mothers who received prenatal care increased and teen birth rate decreased.
+We see that increasing availability of healthcare for women expecting and decreasing the number of young mothers may contribute to a lower number of infant deaths.

+Our results in the **SLR and MLR** didn’t exactly reflect the literature of what we know about the highest contributing factors in IMR.
+Data from the **SLR** indicates that there’s an 13% correlation between the % of babies born with a satisfactory birth weight and IMR and 26% correlation between % of births delivered at term and IMR.
+This suggests that the IMR in Baltimore is less due to the typical top reasons for infant death and instead because of underlying reasons more specific to the community.
+Data from the **MLR** (x-values: teen birth rate, %born with satisfactory birth weight, % delivered at term, life expectancy) have an average correlation of 37% from 2011-2015 implying that these factors combined are a better predictor for the city’s IMR.
+Focusing on one of these variables alone would not make a significant change to the rate.

+Results from the **cluster analysis** show that most neighborhoods in the black butterfly are at a disadvantage with higher IMR and with it higher teen pregnancies, lower % of births at term, lower % of births with satisfactory weights.
+There’s an L-shaped cluster that represents neighborhoods with lower IMR aligning with the white L. These results point to a racial disparity even in infant deaths which should encourage future solutions that focus more to providing care and education for racially-disadvantaged neighborhoods.